Local-first context engine for AI coding agents

 Already in your workflow.

-Install the VS Code extension. vexp auto-detects your agents, writes their config files, and starts working.
-No CLI.
+Install the VS Code extension or the standalone CLI. vexp auto-detects your agents, writes their config files, and starts working.
 No login.
 No API key.

 Claude Code